MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/standardized-inf-keywords-for-rss.md

 |**\*RSSMaxProcGroup**|RSS Max Processor Group|Int|0|0|MAXIMUM_GROUPS-1|

-**Note**  Although the valid range for **\*RssBaseProcGroup** is zero to MAXIMUM\_GROUPS-1, in Windows 7 it must be zero.
+**Note:** Although the valid range for **\*RssBaseProcGroup** is zero to MAXIMUM\_GROUPS-1, in Windows 7 it must be zero.
 Otherwise, the TCP/IP protocol will not use any processors for RSS.

-**Note**  The default value for **\*NumaNodeId** (65535) means the network adapter is agnostic to NUMA node, and NDIS should not attempt to prefer any node over another.
+**Note:** The default value for **\*NumaNodeId** (65535) means the network adapter is agnostic to NUMA node, and NDIS should not attempt to prefer any node over another.
 If the **\*NumaNodeId** keyword is not present, then NDIS automatically selects the closest node based on hints from ACPI.

-**Note**  The max value for **\*MaxRssProcessors** may be set to the maximum number of processors that the NIC can support.
+**Note:** The max value for **\*MaxRssProcessors** may be set to the maximum number of processors that the NIC can support.
 NDIS will automatically cap this value to be the maximum number of processors on the current system.

 For more information about standardized INF keywords, see [Standardized INF Keywords for Network Devices](standardized-inf-keywords-for-network-devices.md).